sqeai/mining-legal-apis/README.md

-This is a repository for the Mining Legal AI Contracts
+This is a repository for the Mining Legal AI Contracts.